Doberman vs Pitbull – it shouldn’t be a fight! But which breed is best for you?

 Most, though, are affectionate and loving, and adore being with their family.
 If socialized early, they get on well with other pets and children who are respectful towards them.

-Despite their toughness, the Doberman is a sensitive breed who dislikes shouting and will act in defense if mishandled.
+Despite their toughness, the Doberman is a sensitive breed who dislikes shouting.
+He will act in defense if mishandled.

-Separation anxiety is often a problem, leading to destructive behaviors like chewing and constant barking if they are left alone for too long.
+Separation anxiety is often a problem.
+This leads to destructive behaviors like chewing and constant barking if they are left alone for too long.

-The Pitbull continues to receive more bad press than any other dog breed but is sadly often misunderstood.
+The Pitbull continues to receive more bad press than any other dog breed.
+But it is sadly often misunderstood.

 Much of this stigma is down to irresponsible ownership and bad breeding practices.

-In many countries, the Pitbull is banned, including the UK, with restrictions in some US cities and towns.
+In many countries, the Pitbull is banned, including the UK.
+There are also restrictions in some US cities and towns.

 But given a chance, Pitbulls can make loyal, loving companions who are devoted to their family.